Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 The proposed method is radically different from current diagnostics.
 It relies on catalytic amplification of the pan-malarial biomarker, yielding an optical readout by the formation of turbidity.
 It combines high sensitivity while relying on low-cost chemicals, making it suitable to be used for screening large groups and to detect asymptomatic carriers of the parasite with submicroscopic infection.
 The implementation of this diagnostic would considerably fasten eradication of malaria worldwide.

-– Low-cost and easy, paper-based isolation of hemozoin from the blood
+- Paper-based isolation of hemozoin from the blood

 - Hand-held device to read the turbidity formation